-Payables include accrued expenses and redemption monies owing by the Schemes which are unpaid at the end of the reporting date.
+Payables include accrued expenses, redemption monies owing by the Schemes and payables for securities purchased which are unpaid at the end of the reporting date.
 Amounts are generally paid within 30 days of being accrued for.

 (h) Investment income

 Interest income from financial assets at amortised cost is recognised using the effective interest method and includes interest from cash and cash equivalents.